REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 Patrick Johnson, a Redlands High product, is shown after one of his 84 career NFL receptions, turning upfield to display some of his world class speed.
 (Photo by Baltimore Gridiron Report)

-As for Johnson, I got him on the telephone a couple hours after the Ravens’ big win.
-He was on the team bus, sitting beside teammates Sam Gash and Robert Bailey.
+As for Johnson, I got him on the telephone a couple hours after that big win.
+He was on Baltimore’s team bus, sitting beside teammates Sam Gash and Robert Bailey.
 At that moment, Johnson said the Lombardi Trophy was sitting about six feet behind him.

 “I just had it in my hands,” Johnson said, “right before you called.”